-Blue Apron offers its customer a restricted amount of 8 dishes per week in the classic two-person plan, and only 4 for the family plan – which is quite limiting in our opinion.
+Blue Apron offers its customer an amount of 8 dishes per week in the classic two-person plan, and 4 dishes for the family plan.

 When comparing diversity, both Home Chef and Blue Apron offer meals with great diversity, both in terms of the base ingredient, (vegetable, meat, poultry, fish etc) and seasoning style, (Mexican, Asian, classic, Italian etc.)

 Style and complexity of dishes

 Both Blue Apron and Home Chef offer dishes that taste great and everything we tried was delicious!
 It would appear that Home Chef are trying to focus on family home dinners, so the recipes tend to be quite classic, with some twist.
 They are not over the top sophisticated or complicated and they appropriate for adults, kids, and teens.
 Blue Apron offers a bit more upscaled meals options, but with easy-to-follow recipes.